nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete_student 5` command to delete the 5th student in the address book.
-The `delete_student` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete_student 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete 5` command to delete the 5th student in the address book.
+The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

 ![UndoRedoState1](images/UndoRedoState1.png)